What is music publishing?

 In fact, it can often be difficult to get a lucrative music publishing deal if you’re not already well-established as a songwriter.

-Before you get to that point, it’s likely more important to focus on creating the best music you can, self-releasing it through a distributor, and promoting it consistently to build your following.
+Before you get to that point, focus on producing great music, use a distributor to self-release it and earn streaming/download royalties, and promote it consistently to build your following.

-For songwriters on this path, it’s often recommended to register your music with a PRO or CRO to collect your performance royalties.
+For songwriters on this path, it’s often recommended to register your music with a PRO or CMO to collect your performance royalties yourself.

 Here are some examples by region: